riju-maiti/etcd-test-composer/README.md

 You should see a message: `antithesis-porcupine: Validate done`

 You've now validated that your test is ready to run on the Antithesis platform!

+## Example Report

+Using the three node etcd cluster and the `workload` image built from this repository, we ran a 3 hour test.
+The generated [triage report](https://antithesis.com/docs/reports/triage/) can be found [here](https://public.antithesis.com/report/1lbNRCanp75LRGLHB05LVZJC/t2e1RSTWGpkyvX3AuC6uWXWgOoJyj_oQU9X_LKVvFz4.html).

+There are drop downs that expand on various types of properties, including the ones we defined in this workload.
+If we look under the `Antithesis SDK` menus, we can view the results of our assertions which each have one logging artifact.
+The logs show the exact steps the simulated system experienced to trigger the assertion.